code4it-dev/c4it-hugo/content/article/2023/105-working-with-zip-files/index.md

 ZipFile.ExtractToDirectory(zipPath, destinationPath);
 ```

-Once you run it, you will see the content of the Zip copied and estracted to the *MyDestination* folder.
+Once you run it, you will see the content of the Zip copied and extracted to the *MyDestination* folder.

 Note that **this method creates the destination folder** if it does not exist.